 “Diagnosing” adrenal fatigue

 I found multiple sites that talked about a supposed iris contraction test to diagnose adrenal fatigue.
 That sounded rather dubious, so I plugged “iris contraction test” and “adrenal fatigue” into the great BS detector that is Google Scholar, which yielded a whopping 2 results.
-That would be a definite fail on the BS test.
+That would be a definite fail on the BS test and a check mark on the quackery test.

 Feel like self-“diagnosing” another way?
 James Wilson has a website, where you can fill out an adrenal fatigue questionnaire.
 There’s also a shorter quiz if the questionnaire is too fatiguing.
-Chances are you’ll discover that you do indeed have supposed adrenal fatigue.
+Chances are, if you’re human, you’ll discover that you do indeed have supposed adrenal fatigue.

 A systematic review delightfully titled “Adrenal Fatigue Does Not Exist” concluded that “there is no substantiation that ‘adrenal fatigue’ is an actual medical condition.
 Therefore, adrenal fatigue is still a myth.”
 The authors added that none of the studies that they reviewed actually used the methods that would be most appropriate in evaluating the functioning of the HPA axis.